siggy/bbox/docs/README.md

 [Go](https://golang.org/) has recently become my favorite programming language.
 Rewriting Beatboxer in Go was a great excuse to play with the language a bit more.

-Reading and playing back audio files in Go turned out to be more work than in JavaScript.
-I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.

-99 sounds

 The Beatboxer software requires input from a keyboard, which then transmits beat changes to a renderer and a drum loop.
 The Go language really shines here in allowing explicit definition of these concurrent threads, with communication via Go Channels.
 This whole architecture is summarized nicely in [BeatBoxer's main](https://github.com/siggy/bbox/blob/master/cmd/bbox.go).

+Reading and playing back audio files in Go turned out to be more work than in JavaScript.
+I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.

+I also found myself wanting higher quality drum samples.
+I found an awesome collection at [99sounds.org](http://99sounds.org/drum-samples/).
+It's free for download, but definitely throw them a donation if you appreciate their work.
+I found their 808 beats to be just want I needed.
+I reached out to confirm they were ok with me using their samples in a public art project, and [Tomislav](https://twitter.com/bpblog) replied a few hours later with full support.

 ## Back to the project